jjmerino/foodtruckr-web/README.md

 # FoodTruckr web client

 ## Introduction
-This is the web client for the FoodTruckr project.
-This app relies on a connection to a backend server, which can be found here:
+This is the web client for the FoodTruckr project. ***IMPORTANT*** This readme describes only the Front end considerations.

-TODO: Link to the backend repository.
+For the general descrition of the FoodTruckr service and the Back end considerations, see the [Foodtruckr-Server Readme](https://github.com/jjmerino/foodtruckr-server)

 ## Front end general architecture